 Right in the middle of the bustling CBD of Cape Town lives a grand old lady, The Company's Garden.
 Started by the Dutch East India Company way back in 1652, this beautiful laid-out garden provides a cool, leafy break from the city noise.
-Beside its green lawns, huge trees and cooling fountains and ponds, it's all set about with fascinating places to visit.
+Besides its green lawns, huge trees and cooling fountains and ponds, it's all set about with fascinating places to visit.

 Take a day off from the beaches, the mountain, the wine farms, and hang out in the gardens.
-Learn about the stars at the planetarium, the geology of the land at the Iziko SA Museum, marvel at the wide array of art at the Iziko SA National Gallery, find out the history of Jewish South Africans at the Jewish Museum, the options are limetless.
+Learn about the stars at the planetarium, the geology of the land at the Iziko SA Museum, marvel at the wide array of art at the Iziko SA National Gallery, find out the history of Jewish South Africans at the Jewish Museum, the options are limitless.

 And in between?
 Laze on the lawns, have a cool drink at the tea room and feed the hungry squirrels.